 If you are an active duty Family member, retiree, or retiree Family member, you don’t need a referral to get care at any TRICARE authorized urgent care center or network provider.
 Active duty service members enrolled in TRICARE Prime Remote can also go to any authorized urgent care clinic for care.

-If you don’t have any symptoms but feel you may have been exposed, talking to your primary care provider can help alleviate any concerns you may have.
 Our Army Public Health Nurse department conducts rigorous contact tracing, ensuring that any exposed individual is contacted and evaluated for testing.
 A contact tracing professional will contact you if you were identified in the investigation as possibly exposed to the virus.
 This is why it is crucial for TRICARE beneficiaries to have up-to-date contact information on their DEERS profile.
 Please ensure your DEERS is always up to date.

 REQUIRED TESTING FOR PCS AND TDY ORDERS: